 If you develop a complication whilst away, do you have access to appropriate medical care?
 Do you speak the language?
 Is your insurance valid?

-If you can't confidently answer yes to all three, you're probably travelling too soon.
+If you can't confidently answer yes to all three, you're travelling too soon.

 Flying After Surgery: What Makes It Different

-Air travel adds specific risks beyond just "being away from home".
-These are physiological, not just logistical.
+Air travel adds specific risks beyond simply being away from home.
+These risks are physiological, not just logistical.

 Deep Vein Thrombosis (DVT) Risk